-Where an employee, who is required to hold a valid driver's licence as a condition of employment, has his/her driver's licence suspended for reasons that do not lead to disciplinary action by the Employer, the Employer shall make a reasonable effort to find alternate work for the employee.
+Where an employee, who is required to hold a valid driver's licence as a condition of employment, has their driver's licence suspended for reasons that do not lead to disciplinary action by the Employer, the Employer shall make a reasonable effort to find alternate work for the employee.

-When alternate work cannot be found, the employee will be granted, during his/her employment, a one-time leave of absence without pay for a period of up to one year immediately following the date on which his/her licence has been suspended.
+When alternate work cannot be found, the employee will be granted, during their employment, a one-time leave of absence without pay for a period of up to one year immediately following the date on which their licence has been suspended.